You are about to wipe a card. How sure are you?

 Stow reads the camera and files everything into a clean, consistent folder tree.

-Pick two drives
+Pick your drives

 Read the verdict